Raw Chicken Breast

 Smart Selection & Storage

-Store raw chicken in the coldest part of the refrigerator and use it within 1-2 days.
-For longer storage, freeze it in airtight packaging.
+Store raw chicken in the coldest part of the refrigerator and keep it in its original packaging until ready to use.

 Myths vs Realities